Thittho/Non-ordinary-locus/README.md

 ### Example
 A small example is given below.
 This example was run on a ThinkPad X1 Carbon (6th Gen) equipped with an [IntelCore i5-8350U Processor](https://www.intel.com/content/www/us/en/products/sku/124969/intel-core-i58350u-processor-6m-cache-up-to-3-60-ghz/specifications.html) and 16GB of RAM.

-A longer example can be found in the file [example_galois.m](https://github.com/Thittho/Non-ordinary-locus/blob/main/example_galois.m).
 ```cpp
 > load "galois.m";
 Loading "galois.m"